Sunni tribesmen seize Iraqi border crossing with Jordan: sources

 Jordanian army sources said their troops had been on a state of alert along the 180-km (112-mile) border with Iraq for several days to ward off “any potential or perceived security threats”.

-Army units in the desert town of Ruwaished near the Iraqi-Jordanian border crossing and in other army camps in the area were put on a heightened state of alert, an army source said later on Monday.

-Witnesses saw dozens of armored vehicles and scores of tanks on the highway heading to the Iraqi border crossing in what a Jordanian official said were reinforcements “that were sent in the last 24 hours in view of the latest developments”.
+Witnesses saw dozens of armored vehicles and a few tanks on the highway heading to the Iraqi border crossing in what a Jordanian official said were reinforcements “that were sent in the last 24 hours in view of the latest developments”.

-Minister of State for Media and Communication Mohammad al-Momani told Reuters “the authorities were continuing to beef up defenses as a preventive step in view of the security situation which Iraq is passing through.”

-A security official who has been in touch with Iraqi customs and local staff said the crossing was being operated by the bulk of the usual staff.
-They had been instructed by the Sunni tribal militants, who are now in charge of the desolate desert area, to keep it running.
+A security official in touch with Iraqi customs and local staff said the crossing was being operated by the usual staff who had been instructed by the Sunni tribal militants now in charge of the desolate desert area to keep it running.

-Reflecting the growing sectarian nature of the conflict, senior Shi‘ite officials fled with the Iraqi army after the attack by Sunni tribal militants, leaving matters in the hands of Sunni employees, according to an Iraqi source familiar with developments at the border crossing.

-A Jordanian security source confirmed the Jordanian border post chief met with his Iraqi counterpart and agreed to keep the crossing open for traffic.
-The border crossing was quiet although a few trailers passed through, officials said.

-Other witnesses who had come from the border earlier said Sunni tribal militants had not entered the border post with their men or vehicles but were manning checkpoints almost 35 km away, closer to the town of Rutba, 145 km east of the border with Jordan.
+Other witnesses coming from the border said Sunni tribal militants had not entered the border post with their men or vehicles but were manning checkpoints almost 35 km away, closer to the town of Rutba, 145 km east of the border with Jordan.

-An Iraqi Sunni tribal leader in Anbar province who was involved in taking over of the border crossing, told Reuters by phone that his group had no interest in disrupting trade with Jordan.
+An Iraqi Sunni tribal leader in Anbar province involved in taking over of the border crossing contacted by phone said his group had no interest in disrupting trade with Jordan.